Bias, bars and business cards

 How many assumptions are you making about the person, their business or their capabilities simply by looking at the details on the card?

-Had the (very nice) middle-aged executive at the audit firm asked a question or made a neutral comment like “interesting choice for someone in conflict resolution” instead of a judgement about the value of the card, it would have opened up a discussion about values, waste, interests and the freedom of choosing for yourself what you like on a card or not.
+Had the (nice) middle-aged executive at the audit firm asked a question or made a neutral comment like “Interesting choice for someone in conflict resolution” instead of a judgement about the value of the card, - and possibly me - it would have opened up a discussion about values, waste, interests and the freedom of choosing for yourself what you like on a card or not.

 Instead the interaction left me wondering about bias, preconceived ideas and inappropriate comments.